 It's hard to imagine large portions of my musical tastes having been realised without No Kill No Beep Beep.
 As such, to ignore it now would be beyond foolish.
 CR

-It begins with every instrument given a few seconds of sole recognition, with every member of the collective force teasing you and opening door after door ‘til some snake-like tunnel of blinding lights comes alive with the final instrument: the echoey flames of Kele’s voice playing with the various shades of the human condition and the half-thoughts of a generation.
-From then on in it is all surreal snapshots of crosses on eyes, manifesto slogans, cut ’n’ pasted sound bites from newspapers and the detritus of modern society blending into one resilient mêlée of contradictions of hope and fear.
+It begins with every instrument given a few seconds of sole recognition, with every member of this collective force teasing you; opening door after door ‘til some snake-like tunnel of blinding lights comes alive with those echoey flames of Kele’s voice.
+From then on in it is all surreal snapshots of crosses on eyes, manifesto slogans, cut ’n’ pasted sound bites from newspapers and the detritus of modern society blending into one resilient mêlée of contradictions.
+It's a dizzy mixture of hope and fear.

 Silent Alarm is notably both the highest placed debut and British album in Our 66.
 Its success was no accident.
 It’s an album full of anthems that remind you of falling out of clubs covered in body sweat - some of which is your own.
-There are those guitars on ‘Positive Tension’ which claw the plastering from historical monuments as-heard-on-The OC, before the strings bend until they're as celestial as mercury.
-Aside from the radio-friendly dancefloor bass 'n' drums, this album has such added depth in the slower moments with graceful sweeping snowstorm soundscapes as-heard-on-Shipwrecked (‘So Here We Are’).
-It’s within the quieter moments where the all-over goose bumps raise themselves every single time you return to this album.
+There are those guitars on ‘Positive Tension’ which claw at the plastering from historical monuments, before the strings bend until they're as celestial as mercury.
+Aside from the radio-friendly dancefloor bass 'n' drums, this album has such added depth in the slower moments with graceful sweeping snowstorm soundscapes (‘So Here We Are’).
+It’s within these quieter moments where the all-over goose bumps raise and will do so each and every single time you return to this album for years to come.

 Not only is this album the finest debut album of the past six years, it’s also one of the most poignant, with as much glitter as war dust in the corners of its eyes.
 We can't go any further in talking about this without mentioning Paul Epworth's forward-leaning production: you don't need a degree in sound engineering to feel the textures and emotions this album conjures and pours upon its audience impeccably before begging for repeated inspection.
 The production suss adds a futuristic feeling to the album and raises the songwriting and the band’s inventiveness to another level.
 Their success is not measured only in terms of sales but also in the waves of inspiration which this album sent through the intelligentsia, from art scenes to fashion worlds and beyond.
 This album not only made people post blogs, send ridiculous demanding mail-outs and pick up pens to write amazing things about it but has, we’d imagine, played an integral part in last year being the biggest year for guitar sales ever.
 And it probably encouraged some haircuts, too.